javascript-tutorial/en.javascript.info/2-ui/3-event-details/3-mousemove-mouseover-mouseout-mouseenter-mouseleave/article.md

 };
 ```

-If we don't examine `event.target` inside the handlers, then it may seem that the mouse pointer left `parent` element, and then came back over it.
-But it's not the case!
-The mouse never left, it just moved to the child element.
+**If we don't examine `event.target` inside the handlers, then it may seem that the mouse pointer left `#parent` element, and then immediately came back over it.**

+But that's not the case!
+The pointer is still over the parent, it just moved deeper into the child element.

-If there's some action upon leaving the element, e.g. animation runs, then such interpretation may bring unwanted side effects.
+If there are some actions upon leaving the parent element, e.g. an animation runs in `parent.onmouseout`, we usually don't want it when the pointer just goes deeper into `#parent`.

-To avoid it, we can check `relatedTarget` and, if the mouse is still inside the element, then ignore such event.
+To avoid it, we can check `relatedTarget` in the handler and, if the mouse is still inside the element, then ignore such event.

 Alternatively we can use other events: `mouseenter` и `mouseleave`, that we'll be covering now, as they don't have such problems.